lsms-worldbank/adodown/src/mdhlp/ad_command.md

 This example assumes that there is already a adodown-styled package folder at the location the local `myfolder` is pointing to.

 ```
-* point a local to the folder where the package will be created
+* point a local to the folder with the package where a new command will be created
 local myfolder "path/to/folder"

 * Package meta info